Are you looking for a simple way to access your AWS services? Learn how to use AWS Console and stay on top of your AWS!

 - Helps you administer and manage your AWS account.

-- Helps you find and access AWS services of your choice.
+- Helps you find and access the AWS services of your choice.

 - Pin the most frequently used services by creating shortcuts (read on to know how).